-A Bachelors Honours degree, 2:1 or above or equivalent in a relevant discipline such as Media and Communication, Politics, Public Relations, Journalism, Sociology and Social Policy.
+A Bachelors Honours degree with 2:2 in a required subject.
+Required subjects: Media and Communication, Politics, Public Relations, Journalism, Sociology or Social Policy.

 Months of entry

 This course is designed to provide an advanced understanding of the issues and debates surrounding political communication in the twenty first century.
 The units are conceptually led, combining discussions of theory with an exploration of current and best practice in society.
 All units will offer an international perspective and provide insights into the latest developments in political communication research and practice and the impact of recent technological innovations.

 Our academic team have wide ranging expertise, grounded in years of research within fields such as political psychology, voter behaviour, international relations and political campaigning.
 The team have cultivated links with research institutions and universities across the globe, from Massachusetts and Prague to Bogota and Auckland.
 The team also enjoys extensive connections with a range of political organisations, including the UK House of Lords, the European Parliament, the Thai Chamber of Commerce, and local, national and international pressure groups, charities and communication consultancies.

 Please watch the recorded BU Webinar 'MA International Political Communication'.
 Presented by Darren Lilleker, Associate Professor in Political Communication, this webinar will give you an excellent insight into the MA International Political Communication masters degree offered at BU.

 If English is not your first language you'll need IELTS (Academic) 6.5 with a minimum of 6.5 in writing and 6.0 in all other components or equivalent.

 For fees and funding information, please visit www.bournemouth.ac.uk/pg-funding

 Qualification and course duration

 Further details of qualification